 ARKO lather chemistry worked through all 3 shaves

 Cold-water lather from the ARKO stick stayed thick through both passes; the Vector 316L head + Wilkinson Sword edge didn’t clog at any session.
-Lather compatibility scored 8/10 across all 3 shaves — no fight between the cutting edge and the soap chemistry on this pairing.
+Lather compatibility scored 8/10 across all 3 shaves — the lather never became a factor.
 This is one of the few dimensions where the pairing held its score throughout.

 Friction Points in the Pairing